ravi-kumar7/documentation/docs/bank-connect/android-client.md

 Once this is added a series of checks are done to make sure the SDK is implemented correctly.
 A `RunTimeException` will be thrown while trying to build the project in case any of the checks are not completed.
 ::: warning NOTE
 Following are the minimal requirement for the SDK to get integrated.
 1. LinkId is mandatory.
-And should be atleast 8 character long
+And should be at least 8 character long
 2. API Key should be present in the manifest
 3. In case fromDate/toDate is provided.
 Make sure they are of correct date format.
 FinBox requires date to be passed as `dd/MM/yyyy`
 :::